sanjaybharkatiya/financial-detective/docs/TECHNICAL_DESIGN.md

 ## 1. Executive Summary

-The Financial Detective is an LLM-powered extraction pipeline that transforms unstructured financial text—specifically excerpts from Reliance Industries Annual Reports—into a validated, structured Knowledge Graph.
+The Financial Detective is an LLM-powered extraction pipeline that transforms unstructured financial text—such as excerpts from public company annual reports and enterprise financial disclosures—into a validated, structured Knowledge Graph.
 The system addresses the fundamental challenge of extracting entities (companies, risk factors, monetary amounts) and their relationships from natural language financial disclosures without relying on brittle regex or rule-based pattern matching.

 The solution leverages pluggable LLM providers (OpenAI GPT-4o, Google Gemini, and local Ollama models) with a carefully designed prompt that enforces JSON-only output conforming to a strict Pydantic schema.
 Provider selection is driven by environment variables and implemented via a factory pattern, enabling seamless switching between cloud and local inference without code changes.
 All extraction is performed through LLM reasoning; no post-processing, cleanup, or pattern matching is applied.
 The output is a validated JSON Knowledge Graph accompanied by visual graph representations (NetworkX PNG and Mermaid diagrams) for human verification.